 Claire L. Gaudiani (2000) is currently a professor at The George H. Heyman, Jr. Center for Philanthropy and Fundraising at New York University.
 As Senior Research Scholar at Yale Law School, she completed the book, The Greater Good: How Philanthropy Drives the American Economy and Can Save Capitalism.
 For thirteen years she served as president of Connecticut College, her undergraduate alma mater.
 After receiving the M.A. and Ph.D. from Indiana University, she taught at Purdue University and the University of Pennsylvania.
 She is a fellow of the American Academy of Arts and Sciences and holds ten honorary doctorates.
 She served 20 years as a director of U.S. corporate boards and five years as the volunteer president of the New London Development Corporation.
 She is currently Executive Director of The Declaration Initiative.

-John Hamre (2016) was elected president and CEO of CSIS in January 2000.
+John Hamre (2016) was elected president and CEO of the Center for Strategic and International Studies (CSIS) in January 2000.
+CSIS is a non-partisan research institute with emphasis on international relations and foreign policy.
 Before joining CSIS, he served as the 26th U.S. deputy secretary of defense, and earlier as the undersecretary of defense (comptroller) from 1993 to 1997.
 In 2007, Secretary of Defense Robert Gates appointed Dr. Hamre to serve as chairman of the Defense Policy Board, a post he held under Secretaries Leon Panetta and Ashton Carter.
 Before serving in the Department of Defense, Dr. Hamre worked for ten years as a professional staff member of the Senate Armed Services Committee, and earlier he served in the Congressional Budget Office, where he became its deputy assistant director for national security and international affairs.
 Dr. Hamre received his Ph.D., with distinction, in 1978 from the School of Advanced International Studies at Johns Hopkins University in Washington, DC, where his studies focused on international politics and economics and U.S. foreign policy.

 H. Christopher Luce (1992) directed the foundation’s Program in Public Policy and the Environment until its conclusion in 2007.
 A graduate of Yale University, he studied also in the Department of Far East Asian Studies of Harvard University.
 He is an award-winning photojournalist and underwater photographer, and worked for Time magazine and the Nashville Tennessean.
 He has curated exhibitions in Chinese and Japanese art and American photography.
 Fluent in Mandarin Chinese, he collects Asian painting and calligraphy, and lectures widely on the subject.
 He has served on boards of the Yale University Art Gallery, the College of Wooster, the Freer/Sackler Galleries of Art at the Smithsonian, and the Yale Environmental Leadership Council, and formerly chaired the board of China Institute in America.

-George Rupp (2009) has served as president and CEO of the International Rescue Committee, as president of Columbia University, as president of Rice University, and at Harvard University as the John Lord O’Brian Professor of Divinity and Dean of the Divinity School.
-He serves as chair of the International Baccalaureate Organization and is a board member of the Institute of International Education and the Josiah Macy Foundation.
+George Rupp (2009) has served as president and CEO of the International Rescue Committee, of Columbia University, of Rice University, and at Harvard University as the John Lord O’Brian Professor of Divinity and Dean of the Divinity School.
+He also has served as chair of the International Baccalaureate Organization and as a board member of numerous for-profit and not-for-profit organizations.
 Dr. Rupp has studied and conducted research for extended periods in both Europe and Asia, and holds degrees from Princeton University (A.B.), Yale Divinity School (B.D.) and Harvard University (Ph.D.).
-He is the author of numerous articles and books, including Beyond Individualism: The Challenge of Inclusive Communities (2015).
+He is the author of numerous articles and books, including most recently Beyond Individualism: The Challenge of Inclusive Communities (2015) and The Heart of Community: A Family Journey (2020).

-Pauline Yu (2016) became president of the American Council of Learned Societies in July 2003, having served as dean of humanities in the College of Letters and Science at the University of California, Los Angeles and professor of East Asian languages and cultures from 1994 to 2003.
-Prior to that appointment, she was founding chair of the Department of East Asian Languages and Literatures at the University of California, Irvine (1989 to 1994) and on the faculty of Columbia University (1985 to 1989) and the University of Minnesota (1976 to 1985).
-She received her B.A. in history and literature from Harvard University and her M.A. and Ph.D. in comparative literature from Stanford University.
-A fellow of the American Academy of Arts and Sciences and an elected member of the American Philosophical Society and Committee of 100, she is on the Academy’s national Commission on Language Learning.
-In addition, she is a trustee of the American Academy in Berlin and the National Humanities Center, and a member of the Scholars’ Council of the Library of Congress, the Governing Board of the Heyman Center for the Humanities at Columbia University, and the Board of Governors of the Hong Kong-America Center.
+Pauline Yu (2016) served as president from 2003 to 2019 of the American Council of Learned Societies, a non-profit federation of 75 scholarly organizations that has been the preeminent representative of American scholarship in the humanities and humanistic social sciences since 1919.
+She was previously dean of humanities at the University of California, Los Angeles from 1994 to 2003, founding chair of the Department of East Asian Languages and Literatures at the University of California, Irvine (1989 to 1994), and professor at Columbia University (1985 to 1989) and the University of Minnesota (1976 to 1985).
+She received her B.A. in history and literature from Harvard University, her M.A. and Ph.D. in comparative literature from Stanford University, and holds five honorary degrees.
+An elected member of the American Philosophical Society and Committee of 100, she is a fellow of the American Academy of Arts and Sciences and has served on its board since 2013.
+In addition, she is a member of the Board of Directors of the Teagle Foundation (2003), the Chiang Ching-kuo Foundation for International Scholarly Exchange (2010), and the Robert H.N.
+Ho Family Foundation (2014).
+She is the author or editor of five books and numerous articles on Chinese and comparative literature and the humanities, and in 2020 she joined the Advisory Board of the Hsu-Tang Library of Classical Chinese Literature.

 James T. Laney (1990) is President Emeritus of Emory University, and former U.S. Ambassador to the Republic of Korea.
 Ordained in the United Methodist Church, Dr. Laney holds B.A., M.Div., Ph.D, and D.H.L. (hon.) degrees from Yale.
 In the late 1940s, he served in military counter-intelligence in Korea, returning in the late 1950s as a Methodist missionary educator.
 He was dean of Emory University’s Candler School of Theology and taught at Vanderbilt University’s Divinity School and Harvard.
 Dr. Laney is a trustee of the Carter Center, a former Chairman of the United Board for Christian Higher Education in Asia, and co-chairs the Council on Foreign Relations Taskforce on Korea.
 He was a member of the Executive Committee of the University Council of Yale.